 We’re lucky to have collected a remarkable set of friends and river guides.
-Since we’re NOT generally a thrill-seeking white-water company, getting down the river is pretty straight forward.
+Since we’re NOT a thrill-seeking white-water company, getting down our rivers is pretty straight forward.
 So we’ve found that our best guides are people nearing the latter stages of their careers, not the beginning.
 We need guides who are full of life’s experiences, and who come already programmed with a hard-drive full of knowledge.

 Erika’s been raising two girls for the past decade and a half and is very excited to be jumping into another family venture.
-Many of our current river customers remember when Erika helped Jeff build his guide business, (secretly Jeff says, many of the fishermen talked about her sandwiches more than the fishing).
+Many of our current river customers remember when Erika helped Jeff build his fishing guide business in the late 90's, (secretly Jeff says, many of the fishermen talked about her sandwiches more than the fishing).
 She also had a successful nutritional consulting and catering business before launching her gourmet “Mucho Macho Mustards”.
 Erika is excited to take charge of the food for Ashby Gap.
 A master at the grill--seriously a master-- she’s killing it by building charcoal and campfire ready menus for our guides to complete.

 John Hayes "The Admiral"

 If there was an "Admiral" of the Potomac, it would undoubtedly be John Hayes.
 He’s been guiding fishermen and sightseers on the river for 35 years, and is about the most loved person we know.
 You may recognize his name as he is founder and owner of John B Hayes Tobacco in Fairfax and Winchester.
 Now that he’s retired from running his stores, John spends his time guiding river-lovers.
 He’s a great chef, story-teller, and teacher—he taught Jeff to row 20 years ago-- and his knowledge of the river is unmatched.
 A great booming laugh, and hugs and smiles are his trademark.
 If you’re looking for a fun and friendly guide to float the afternoon with, look no further.